 As a mentor, Nick knows how important it is to be in the right place, at the right time, on the right project.
-He wants the students who apprentice with him to have a proactive, can-do attitude and to be people with passion, people worth investing in.
+He wants the students who extern with him to have a proactive, can-do attitude and to be people with passion, people worth investing in.

 When asked what students can do to impress him and make sure he takes notice, Nick doesn’t mince words:

 [break] THE RRFC INTERVIEW: A Conversation with Recording Connection mentor Nick Joswick of 5th Street Studios

 Show up with a good attitude.
 The moment I meet somebody, if they’re enthusiastic and are appreciative of being in and around the studio, they’re already off on a good foot…[Also] when I see that you put pride and effort into the simplest of tasks, then I’m going to let you sit down at the $100,000 console, touch the $6,000 microphones… So yeah, show up, work hard, and have enthusiasm for even the smallest of tasks.
 I think that is very important.”

 [break] Catching Up with Recording Connection grad Morning Estrada on Working with Rosalía, Camila Cabello, Brandy, and more.